joseAntoMurillo/josInstagram/README.md

 The following **additional** features are implemented:

 - [X ] List anything else that you can get done to improve the app functionality!
-- Added margins to collection view
+- Customized profile view
-- Hide elements when necessary in camera
+- Hide unecessary elements when using the camera
+- Added alert errors if password is incorrect or fields are field badly
 - Can look at details page from profile tab
-- Added AutoLayout to Timeline
-- Added alert errors if password is incorrect or fields are field badly

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):